top of page

 A nostalgic collector secretly chases childhood magic and lost innocence through late-night eBay purchases of Ken Griffey Jr. baseball cards, even as guilt and aging shadow the thrill.

-San Antonio Review, [Forthcoming]
+San Antonio Review, November 2025

 The poem depicts the speaker being consumed and erased by a relentless, devouring force symbolized as a drain with watery teeth.